MarnixZ/GVGAI_GYM/README.md

 # GVGAI GYM

+## Notes additions MarnixZ

+- Compilation file creates by the mame of compile.sh and run file created named run.sh
+  To execute them you might need to run chmod +x "filename" followed by ./"filename"
+- CSV file with currently used games on execution is called games.csv

 An [OpenAI Gym](gym.openai.com) environment for games written in the [Video Game Description Language](http://www.gvgai.net/vgdl.php), including the [Generic Video Game Competition](http://www.gvgai.net/) framework.

 The framework, along with some initial reinforcement learning results, is covered in the paper [Deep Reinforcement Learning for General Video Game AI](https://arxiv.org/abs/1806.02448).
 This paper should be cited if code from this project is used in any way: